-Theft protection devices can not only help to prevent someone stealing your pride and joy but will also help reduce your caravan insurance premium.
-Here at Caravan Guard we offer a range of insurance discounts for tracking devices, alarms, secure storage, VIN Chip Plus and other security marking products.
+Theft protection devices can not only help to prevent someone stealing your pride and joy but will also help reduce your caravan insurance.
+Here at Caravan Guard, we offer a range of insurance discounts for approved tracking devices, alarms, secure storage, VIN Chip Plus and other security marking products.

 How do I reduce the chance of a road accident?

-You should always check your caravan and tow vehicle’s tyres before you set off and consider investing in a tyre pressure monitoring system so you can monitor tyre pressures and temperatures whilst on the move.
-We offer a five per cent insurance discount for fitting such a system to your caravan, and Tyrepal will give our readers 5% off their TPMS product using the discount code GUARDTP1 until March 2017.
+Consider investing in a tyre pressure monitoring system so you can monitor tyre pressures and temperatures whilst on the move.
 Tyron safety bands can also help you come to a safe stop and reduce damage in the event of a blowout.

-So if you’re off touring this coming Bank Holiday or later in the caravanning season always take those extra precautions whether it be when towing, moving your caravan in and out of storage, loading before transit, staying security conscious or keeping an eye on the weather!
+If you’re off touring during the high season or in the autumn or winter, always take those extra precautions whether it be when towing, moving your caravan in and out of storage, loading before transit, staying security conscious or keeping an eye on the weather!